slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*

 > *'Strategy requires thought; tactics require observation.' -- Max Euwe*

+> *'I always worked until I had something done and I always stopped when I knew what was going to happen next.
+That way I could be sure of going on the next day.' -- Ernest Hemingway*

 <!--
 stick to the plan. poople sabotage their one plans when it get tedious, nobnotusos, challegnig or too difficult. people think they need a new plan.